thesushilsharma/Zodiac/README.md

 ## Deployment:

-You can deploy this API to a production server using a platform like Vercel, Netlify or any of your choice
+You can deploy this API to a production server using a platform like Vercel, Netlify or any of your choice.

 ## Contributing